cszach/linux-cli-guide/README.md

 --------------------

 - `README.md`: This document
+- `TAGS.md`: Glossary for the tags used in the guide
 - `book/`: Contains the guide's chapters written in Markdown
-- `tags_glossary.md`: Glossary for the tags used in the guide
-- `img/`: Images used in the guide
+- `img/`: Images used in the guide in the form of raster graphics
 - `img/thumb/`: Thumbnails of images
 - `svg/`: Original SVG images of some of the exported PNG images that appear in the guide
 - `script/`: Some helpful scripts for repository development
-- `repo-icon.png`: The icon for the repository, seen above
+- `icon.png`: The icon for the repository, seen above
-- `LICENSE`: This repository's license text
+- `LICENSE`: A copy of the Creative Commons Zero v1.0 Universal, which is the license that most of the materials contained within this repository are licensed under

 Other Bash guides/references on GitHub
 --------------------------------------